 contact : email@example.com

-Valeria Manera is a postdoctoral fellow at the CoBTeK unit of the University of Nice-Sophia Antipolis (France).
-She has a Master degree in Clinical Psychology and a PhD in Cognitive Science.
-She spent long research periods at the University of Leuven (Belgium) and at the Stanford Psychophysiology Laboratory (California).
+Valeria Manera is research coordinator at CoBTeK since 2013.
+She has a Master in Clinical Psychology and a PhD in Cognitive Science from the University of Torino (Italy).
+She worked as a postdoctoral fellow at the University of Leuven (Belgium) and at the Stanford Psychophysiology Laboratory (California).
 Her domains of expertise include biological motion perception, emotion recognition and regulation, and dementia prevention.
-She is researcher in the French team of the In-MINDD project.
+At CoBTeK she works on the use of new technologies (serious games, virtual reality, sensors) for the assessment and non-pharmacological treatment of apathy and cognitive disorders in the elderly.
+She is also lecturer in basic statistics and member of the pedagogical committee of the Speech Therapist Department of Nice University.

 contact : Andre.QUADERI@univ-cotedazur.fr